mh-cbon/changelog/README.md

      init      Initialize a new changelog file
      prepare   Prepare next changelog
-     finalize  Take pending next changelog, apply a version on it export    Export the changelog using given template md        Export the changelog to Markdown
+     finalize  Take pending next changelog, apply a version on it test      Test to load your changelog file and report for errors or success export    Export the changelog using given template md        Export the changelog to Markdown
      help, h   Shows a list of commands or help for one command